The bond between a mother and her daughter is one of the most important relationships a girl will have in her lifetime.

 They can be as frequent as once a week or once a quarter.

 The point is, to set aside some special time to spend with your daughter… just you and her.

 If you have more than one daughter as I do, you’ll need to schedule two mother-daughter dates.

-6. Do each other’s makeup
+6. Do each other’s makeup and nails

 7. Have a spa day, complete with homemade facials, face masks and foot massages